 The MBE is developed and graded by the National Conference of Bar Examiners (NCBE).
-The MBE consists of an objective six-hour examination containing 200 multiple-choice questions, which are administered in two, three-hour sessions during which 100 multiple-choice questions are presented.
-The exam consists of questions in the following areas of law:
+The MBE consists of an objective six-hour examination containing 200 multiple-choice questions, which are administered in (2) three-hour sessions, each session consisting of 100 multiple-choice questions.
+The exam questions cover the following areas of law:

-Each of the questions on the MBE is followed by four possible answers, from which you should choose the best answer.
-The questions on the MBE are designed to be answered in accordance with generally accepted, fundamental legal principles unless otherwise noted in the question.
-Since scores on the MBE are calculated based on the number of questions answered correctly, make sure you answer every question, even if it means guessing (points are not subtracted for incorrect answers).
+Each MBE question is followed by four possible answers, from which you should choose the best answer.
+The questions are designed to be answered in accordance with generally accepted, fundamental legal principles unless otherwise noted in the question.
+Because scores on the MBE are calculated based on the number of questions answered correctly, make sure to answer every question, even if it means guessing (points are not subtracted for incorrect answers).

-The NCBE provides online access to instructions for the MBE, subject matter outlines, and sample test questions for the topics covered on the exam (including civil procedure, which was added in February 2015).
+The NCBE provides online access to MBE instructions, a subject matter outline, and sample test questions.
 MBE study aids, including two online practice exams, are available for purchase at the NCBE's online store.